Doctors' plot: Alleged planned deportation of Jews

 Soviet historian Samson Madievsky has advanced a view, based on various memoirs and secondary evidence, that the doctors' plot case was intended to trigger the mass repression and deportation of the Jews to the Jewish Autonomous Oblast, similar to the deportations of many other ethnic minorities in the Soviet Union, but the plan was not accomplished because of the sudden death of Stalin.

 According to Louis Rapoport, the alleged deportation was planned to start with the public execution of the imprisoned doctors, and then the "following incidents would follow": "attacks on Jews orchestrated by the secret police, the publication of the statement by the prominent Jews, and a flood of other letters demanding that action be taken.
 A three-stage program of genocide would be followed.
 First, almost all Soviet Jews ... would be shipped to camps east of the Urals ...
 Second, the authorities would set Jewish leaders at all levels against one another ...
-Also the MGB [Secret Police] would start killing the elites in the camps, just as they had killed the Yiddish writers ... the previous year.
+Also the MGB [Secret Police] would start killing the elites in the camps, just as they had killed the Yiddish writers ... the previous year [Night of the Murdered Poets].
 The ... final stage would be to 'get rid of the rest.'"

 Four large camps were built in southern and western Siberia shortly before Stalin's death in 1953, and there were rumors that they were for Jews.
 A special "Deportation Commission" to plan the deportation of Jews to these camps was allegedly created.
 Nikolay Poliakov, the presumed secretary of the "Commission", stated years later that, according to Stalin's initial plan, the deportation was to begin in the middle of February 1953, but the monumental tasks of compiling lists of Jews had not yet been completed.
 "Pure blooded" Jews were to be deported first, followed by "half-breeds" (polukrovki).
 Before his death in March 1953, Stalin allegedly had planned the execution of doctors' plot defendants already on trial in Red Square in March 1953, and then he would cast himself as the savior of Soviet Jews by sending them to camps away from the purportedly enraged Russian populace.
 There are further statements that describe some aspects of such a planned deportation.